 Engineering the Right Economics.

 Bennett is hard at work plugging into the conversations and planning that’s shaping the flow of e-commerce construction.
-He’s gauging feedback from key players to sharpen AOG’s role and optimize its impact.
+He’s gauging feedback from key players to sharpen Alpha-Omega Geotech’s ability to make an impact.
+Bennett does all he can to take as much geotech risk out of the equation upfront and tie more costs to square footage.

 Exactly Right for the Job.